data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 The `csv_importer/pyproject.toml` file is the simplest possible.
 When interpreted by `pip install -e .` pip assumes that the build system is `setuptools`, despite build system is not configured explicitly.
-That's the toml file contians `tool.setuptools` section.
+That's the toml file contains `tool.setuptools` section.

 # What has been tried and did not work